 For video and audio files that appear inline, students have controls for play, pause, and volume control.
 For video files, students can view the video in full screen.

-For media files that appear as attachments, students select the menu and select Preview File or Download File.
-Instructors have the additional functions of move, edit, and delete.
+For media files that appear as attachments, students access the menu and select Preview File or Download File.
+Instructors have the additional options of move, edit, and delete.

 You can add a time limit to an assignment in the Ultra Course View.
 A time limit can keep students on track and focused on the assignment because each person has a limited amount of time to submit.
 The assignment attempts are saved and submitted automatically when time is up.